hail-is/hail/hail/python/hailtop/batch/docs/docker_resources.rst

 .. code-block:: sh
     docker build -t gcr.io/<my-project>/<my-image>:<tag> -f Dockerfile .

-In this example we name the image `gcr.io/<my-project>/<my-image-name>:<tag>` so that it may be pushed to the Google Container Registry, in the next step.
+In this example we prepend the image name with `gcr.io/<my-project>/` so that it may be pushed to the Google Container Registry, in the next step.

 Pushing Images
 --------------